Tommoore96/bright-hr-tech-test/README.md

 ## What I would add/change:
 - In the `absencesToTableRows` function, the `data` (row) key is an array, which is supposed to map to the columns.
 It works well and will give a ts warning if a column is missing, but it doesn't handle the order, there are probably some other ts safety improvements I could've made if the array was an object instead.
+- On the `/employee/{id}` page the table displays the user's name in the table rows.
+To fix this, in the `absencesToTableRows` function I would consider:
+  - Add an argument to choose which columns the data will be paired with
+  - Add an `employee` varient to the table that replaces the first column
+  - Create a new function like `absencesToTableRows` just for the employee table.
 - TDD: I don't always do TDD, and I didn't here because I haven't used Tan Router before, made & tested tables very often, nor did I have designs, so I chose to feel it out and make improvements as I went along.
 If I had designs and was a bit more sure of how the file structure and UI would look and work I probably would have done more TDD.
 - Test the `/employee/{id}` page, I didn't feel I needed to here because it would've been similar but less difficult tests as the index page.